fengtan/ldap-explorer/README.md

   - when creating a connection, have the option to read the bind password from a file or from an environment variable (so you can add the settings from devcontainer.json without putting the password in git)
   - implement security recommendations https://code.visualstudio.com/api/extension-guides/webview#security
   - drop field "connection name", we don't use display it anywhere.
 Make sure we still have a mechanism to ensure unique connections (and ensure connections are deleted properly from settings)

+WC
+- add support for filters (with built-in UI in vscode) ? http://ldapjs.org/filters.html
+- UX: show connections as a drop-down similar to remote-explorer or debugging interface

 # ldap-browser README